 Though the Soft Coated Wheaten Terrier can have their stubborn streak, they’re generally happy and cheerful dogs.
 They have a very typical terrier personality – except they don’t like to bark very much.
 All they need is a little love, and a lot of play time.

 What’s great about them is that they’re also hypoallergenic dog breeds.
 In fact, they rarely shed, which is nice if you’re living in a compact apartment.
-Given how quiet these dogs are and their playful attitude, I would almost always recommend these dogs for potential owners, apartment or not.
+Given how quiet these dogs are and their playful attitude, a Soft Coated sounds like a great choice!

 21. Irish Setter

-The Irish Setter is a fantastic apartment dog because they’re a good size dog without all that barking.
+The Irish Setter is a fantastic apartment dog because they’re a good size dog that comes without all that barking.
 Irish Setters are very bold and spirited, but they are also known to be excellent family dogs if properly trained and socialized.

 If you have a family living in an apartment, these dogs are perfect for you.
 They’re quiet, sweet, patient and playful.
 There are few dog breeds as good with children as the Irish Setter.
-Take a long hard look at these dogs.
+Take a long hard look at these dogs for your apartment.

-Chinooks are hardworking dog breeds, but their devotion and loyalty to the family trumps all.
-In my opinion, they’re severely underrated dog breeds, as evident by their AKC popularity ranking.
-If you can get your hands on one, the Chinook is a great dog that doesn’t bark much.
+Chinooks are hardworking dogs, but their devotion and loyalty to the family trumps all.
+In my opinion, they’re very underrated dog breeds, as evident by their AKC popularity ranking.
+But if you can get your hands on one, the Chinook is a great dog that doesn’t bark a lot.

 Bringing Quiet Dogs into Apartments

-Any time you bring home a dog to your apartment complex, there are several things to consider in addition to how.
+Any time you bring home a dog to your apartment complex, there are a few things to consider in addition to how.
 It’s important to find a dog breed that’ll thrive in an apartment setting, but also important to be respectful to your neighbors.

 1. Finding the Right Apartment

-What’s even more ridiculous is that some complexes may even outright ban a specific breed they believe to be “dangerous.”
-There aren’t any on this list that may be considered aggressive, except for the Bullmastiff and Bulldog.
+What’s even more ridiculous is that some complexes may even outright ban a specific breed believed to be “dangerous.”
+There aren’t any on this list that may be considered aggressive, except for the Bulldog and Bullmastiff.